andrewcooke/simple-date/README.md

 hours and minutes then the format would be `'%H:%M'`, but if it matched only minutes then the format for printing would be `'%M'`.

-Whether a format is supplied or not, the formats in [SimpleDateParser] (by default, `DEFAULT_DATE_PARSER`) can also be used to parse the string, if necessary.
+Whether a format is supplied or not, the formats in the relevant [SimpleDateParser](#simpledateparser) (by default, `DEFAULT_DATE_PARSER`) can also be used to parse the string, if necessary.
 And if no format is supplied then the format in the parser that succeeds is used for formatting output too.

 Multiple formats can be given as a tuple.
 If more than one format is given then the format that successfully parses the value will be used for display